patrickcarter/learn_command_line_exercises/chapter_5/readme.md

 Why don't we go into the temp directory?
 Usually nothing in there

 Can you go to the slash temp directory?
 Yes cd tmp/

 Can you go to the slash temp slash log directory? cd tmp/ ls

 What does the .. argument to cd do?
 Explain it in the Readme.md.
-It brings you to the home directory no subdirecories
+It brings you up one dir.
+Patricks-MacBook-Pro:chapter_4 patrickcarter$ cd ..
+Patricks-MacBook-Pro:learn_command_line_exercises patrickcarter$